 All the Girls are brought up in Cottages on the family system, and carefully instructed in the various branches of Domestic Service, or in Dressmaking.

 12,604 Trained and Tested Emigrants have already been placed out in the Colonies.
-Of these 98 per cent. have been succesful.
+Of these 98 per cent. have been successful.

-Three Lodging Houses and a Night Refuge, open in the Metropolis, are always accesible, day and night, to homeless Waifs and Strays seeking temporary shelter.
+Three Lodging Houses and a Night Refuge, open in the Metropolis, are always accessible, day and night, to homeless Waifs and Strays seeking temporary shelter.

 Eleven Branches under the common title of “An Ever-Open Door” are also ready for the reception of Destitute Children at any hour of the day or night, in as many Provincial Towns and Cities, viz: – Bath, Belfast, Birmingham, Brighton, Bristol, Cardiff, Leeds, Liverpool, Plymouth, Newcastle and Portsmouth.
 The address of the “Ever-Open Door” in Liverpool is 142a ISLINGTON

 The Liverpool “Ever-Open Door” was opened in 1892, and it has in these nine years investigated 3,388 cases, of which 1,205 Lancashire Waifs and Strays were admitted to the Homes for testing or training, and thus permanently removed from destitution, degradation and unattached lives upon the streets of Liverpool and other Lancashire cities and towns.

 In all, this Association now includes 91 separate Homes, dealing with every age and class of destitute and needy childhood, and 15 Mission Branches.

 FUNDS ARE URGENTLY NEEDED FOR FOOD AND MAINTENANCE.